partykit/partykit/apps/docs/src/content/docs/guides/using-multiple-parties-per-project.md

 const socket = userRoom.connect();
 ```

-#### Example: Tracking connections across room
+#### Example: Tracking connections across rooms

-Let's look at a more fleshed-out example.
+Let's now look at a more fleshed-out example.

 Let's say you want to track of all room instances, and see how many active connections there are to each room.